strongloop/strongloop.com2/_posts/2019-08-27-building-an-online-game-with-loopback-4-pt6.md

 ### In This Episode

 Now our project is on IBM Cloud.
-But you may notice there is not anything that we can actually play with.
+But you may notice there isn't anything that we can actually play with yet.
 It's just some APIs.
 How can we call it a game without front-end UI?

 In this episode, I will build signup, login, and home pages with [React](https://reactjs.org/).